-- A syndicate of PRC and international banks in the Euro 149 million export credit facilities in connection with the renovation and asphalting of two road projects in Côte d'Ivoire.
+- A syndicate of PRC and international banks on EUR149 million export credit facilities on the renovation and asphalting of two road projects in Côte d'Ivoire.

-- A syndicate of PRC banks in the Euro 75 million export credit finance in connection with a three million wheels manufacturing project in Morocco.
+- A syndicate of PRC banks on the EUR75 million export credit finance on a three million wheels manufacturing project in Morocco.

-- Two leading PRC banks on the EUR 167 million facility made to the Republic of Benin as part of the country’s largest planned infrastructure development and the first export credit financing made by Chinese banks in support of Chinese construction companies for projects in Benin.
+- Two leading PRC banks on the EUR167 million facility made to the Republic of Benin as part of the country’s largest planned infrastructure development and the first export credit financing made by Chinese banks in support of Chinese construction companies for projects in Benin.

-- China Development Bank in connection with an export credit facility to Bulgaria BTC Network.
+- China Development Bank on an export credit facility to Bulgaria BTC Network.

 Energy, Power and Infrastructure Project